m8-XD/m8-XD/README.md

 * LinkedIn: https://www.linkedin.com/in/dmitry-dubina-96476a26b

 Projects I want to make in future:
-- cryptocurrency (Blockchain and security stuf)
+- cryptocurrency (Blockchain and security stuff)
 - data compression(and decompression with password based encryption)
 - steganography project (hiding files in music)
 - news feed(or Instagram like feed)